terateams/service.alliedbusiness.jp/privacy.md

 - Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at privacy@terateams.us.
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at privacy@alliedbusiness.jp.